The European Parliament has five elements:

 The Members of the European Parliament

 The European Parliament has been expanding as the European Union membership has grown.
 The European Parliamentary Assembly met for the first time in Strasbourg in 1958 and consisted of 142 members.
-After the first enlargement of 1973 when the UK, Ireland and Denmark joined, the number of MEPs increased to 198.
+After the first enlargement of 1973, when the UK, Ireland and Denmark joined, the number of MEPs increased to 198.
 With the second enlargement, 24 Greek Members were added.
 With the third enlargement, the number grew to 518 and Spanish and Portuguese MEPs were added.
 After the German unification, the number of MEPs increased to 567.
 The fourth enlargement brought the number up to 626 (McCormick, 2011B, p.
 205).
 After the Eastern Enlargement, the number increased to 788 but, according to the Nice Treaty, the total number of members had to be reduced proportionally and progressively to 736, and in order to ensure smooth technical operation of the Parliament the number of additional staff members was increased (Parliament all set for enlargement, 2004).
+However, due to subsequent enlargements, the current number of MEPs is 751.

 The seats of the European Parliament are distributed on the basis of the Member States populations.
 However, the Treaty states that: